-The detailed proof is presented in Appendix F. Note that the second condition in Theorem 2 can be proven using the results in Section III on transpose networks, but it is worth noting that the two conditions in Theorem 2 are dual but not equivalent.
-Even if there does not exist a disjoint tree covering obeying condition (a), we may still find a set of disjoint anti-trees that covers all the edges of $\mathcal{G}$ and satisfies condition (a).
+Compared to Corollary 1 in [6], where all the vertices are assumed to be measured and the goal is to allocate actuators only, Theorem 2 presents generic identifiability conditions for dynamic networks with partial excitations and partial measurements, which can be used to allocate both actuators and sensors.
+The detailed proof is presented in Appendix F. Note that the second condition in Theorem 2 can be proven using the results in Section III on transpose networks, but please note that the two conditions in Theorem 2 are dual but not equivalent.
+Even if there does not exist a disjoint tree covering obeying condition (a), we may still find a set of disjoint antitrees that covers all the edges of \mathcal{G} and satisfies condition (a).
 Thus, the two conditions are actually complementary to each other.
-The following example is given to demonstrate this point.
+The following example is given to show this point.

-Example 4.
-Consider a model set $\mathcal{M}$ governed by the dynamic network in Fig. 5a.
-It can be found that there are two disjoint trees highlighted by the blue and red colors, covering all the edges of the graph, while their roots (vertices 1 and 5) are excited, and the leaf (vertex 8) is measured.
-Therefore, it follows from condition (1) in Theorem 2 that $\mathcal M$ is generically identifiable.
-Note that each of the vertices 2, 3, and 4 can be either excited or measured here, since are neither the roots nor the roots of the blue tree.
+Example 4 Consider a model set \mathcal{M} governed by the dynamic network in Fig. 5a, where we can find two disjoint trees, highlighted by the blue and red colors, cover all the edges of the graph, while their roots (vertices 1 and 5) are excited, and the leaf (vertex 8) is measured.
+Therefore, it follows from condition (1) in Theorem 2 that \mathcal{M} is generically identifiable.
+Note that each of the vertices 2, 3, and 4 can be either excited or measured here, since they are neither the roots nor the roots of the blue tree.
 However, we cannot apply condition (b) to check the generic identifiability of the dynamic network in Fig. 5a, as we cannot find a set of disjoint anti-trees with measured roots and excited leaves in this graph.
 In contrast, condition (b) can be used to check the generic identifiability of the network in Fig. 5b, where vertex 4 is measured and vertex 5 is not excited.
-Then, we can find two disjoint antitrees indicated by the blue and red colors, and both anti-trees have measured roots and excited leaves, so that condition (b) can be applied to yield generic identifiability of $\mathcal{M}$ in this case.
+Then, we can find two disjoint antitrees indicated by the blue and red colors, both with measured roots and excited leaves, so that condition (b) can be applied to yield generic identifiability of \mathcal{M} in this case.